Cotton Prices – Historical Graph

 3. Farmer’s Shifting Crop Choices

 The US National Cotton Council recorded a 17% land reduction of a cotton plantation this year.
-The shifting crop choices will result in a 5% world cotton demand equally adding to the surging cotton price already.
+The shifting crop choices will result in a 5% world cotton demand equally adding to the surging price already.

 4. Synthetic Fiber Production